 1 ave Claude Villefaux

 Would you like to sit and relax in a quiet and ancient courtyard?
-A few minutes walk from le Canal Saint-Martin Paris there is a beautiful garden in the l’Hôpital Saint-Louis.
+A few minute’s walk from Canal St Martin there is a beautiful garden in the l’Hôpital Saint-Louis.

 In 1607, Henry IV decided to have l’Hôpital Saint-Louis built to house contagious patients.
 You will feel as though you have found the twin sister of Place des Vosges.
 This courtyard, albeit not nearly as polished as Place des Vosges, is a tranquil and shady refuge that many people don’t know about.
 Open: Weekdays from 11 – 15:00; Open on weekends from April 1 – October 31